core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * Upon receiving a request from (the previous hop towards) the origin client, the proxy checks if specifically the message available during the execution of Step 2 in {{incoming-requests}} produces a cache hit.

-  That is, such a message: i) is the one to be forwarded to (the next hop towards) the origin server, in case no cache hit occurs; and ii) is the result of an OSCORE decryption and verification at the proxy, in case OSCORE is used on the communication leg between the proxy and (the previous hop towards) the origin client.
+  That is, such a message: i) is the one to be forwarded to (the next hop towards) the origin server, if no cache hit occurs; and ii) is the result of an OSCORE decryption and verification at the proxy, if OSCORE is used on the communication leg between the proxy and (the previous hop towards) the origin client.

 * Upon receiving a response from (the next hop towards) the origin server, the proxy first removes the same OSCORE layers that it added when protecting the corresponding outgoing request, as defined in {{incoming-responses}}.